-If you made a beneficiary designation under the 401(k) Plan on or before October 31, 2003, that designation will continue to apply to your 401(k) Account, your Company Funded 401(k) Account, your Company Match Account, and your 401(k) Rollover Account.
+If you made a beneficiary designation under the 401(k) Plan on or before October 31, 2003, that designation will continue to apply to your Pretax Account, your Roth Account, your Company Funded 401(k) Account, your Company Match Account, and your Rollover Accounts.
 Similarly, if you made a beneficiary designation under the Profit Sharing Plan on or before October 31, 2003, that designation will continue to apply to your Company Funded Profit Sharing Account and Profit Sharing Rollover Account.
 If you change your beneficiary designation after October 31, 2003, it will apply to all Plan accounts and any prior designations will be ineffective.